 Participants in mediation report higher satisfaction rates than people who go to court.
 Because of their active involvement, they have a higher commitment to upholding the settlement than people who have a judge decide for them.
 Mediation ends in agreement about 80% of the time and has high rates of compliance.

-Faster than going to court
+7. It is faster than going to court

 Years may pass before a case comes to trial, while a mediated agreement may be obtained in a couple of hours or in sessions over a few weeks.